Metering

 The difference in metering modes can only be discerned by looking very closely.
 Photography : Abin Alex | Camera: Canon EOS 5D Mark IV, Focal Length: 100 mm, Aperture: f/11, Shutter Speed: 1/125sec., ISO: 400

 location metering calculates the optimum exposure by using a location in the image frame.
-This area is typically 2-5 percent of the frame, and when utilizing spot metering, everything inside the spot is averaged to calculate exposure, but nothing outside the spot is considered.
-However, it is more accurate than the preceding mods and can be used more frequently.
+This area typically covers 2–5 percent of the frame, and when you use spot metering, the camera averages everything inside the spot to calculate exposure while ignoring everything outside it.
+However, this method provides greater accuracy than the preceding modes and allows more frequent use.

 A photographer should be able to decide which metering mode to choose depending on the circumstances.
 Photography: Ebin Alex | Camera: Canon EOS 5D Mark IV, Focal Length: 214 mm, Aperture: f/25, Shutter Speed: 1/160sec., ISO: 800